quickwit-oss/quickwit/docs/ingest-data/sqs-files.md

 ## Tear down the resources

-The resources instantiated above don't incur any fixed costs, but we still recommend deleting them after you complete the tutorial.
+The AWS resources instantiated in this tutorial don't incur any fixed costs, but we still recommend deleting them when you are done.
 In the directory with the Terraform script, run `terraform destroy`.